The Origin of Coffee

 The word origin often refers to the country where a coffee is grown, processed and prepared for export.
 The best-known coffee-producing countries are in Central and South America, Africa, and Asia but lesser-known locales continue to develop their coffee-producing acumen, even in exotic locations such as Southern California.
 Within a given coffee producing country are smaller growing regions with unique microclimates that can impart distinct flavors upon their crops.
 Within Guatemala alone you’ll find growing regions at super high-altitude Huehuetenango, cool and rainy Coban, and the comparatively hot and dry Antigua.

 There may even be a vast spectrum of growing conditions within growing regions themselves.
-A farm on the northern slope of a mountain could have significantly different levels of sun exposure than another farm on the west side of the same mountain, each resulting in differing flavor.
+A farm on the northern slope of a mountain could have significantly different levels of sun exposure compared to another farm on the west side of the same mountain, each resulting in differing flavors.
 As coffee drinkers deepen their understanding of different origins, a single country or region no longer encapsulates the entirety of a coffee’s essence, hence the popularization of the term single-origin.
 This term is more specific and typically implies a coffee’s traceability to a specific farm or cooperative.
 In some cases, it may refer to a specific lot of coffee, processed at one time, perhaps even of the same botanical variety.